-Dr. Vilius Mačiulaitis is an associated professor at Mykolas Romeris University (MRU).
+Dr. Vilius Mačiulaitis is a partnership professor at Mykolas Romeris University (MRU).
 He joined Mykolas Romeris University MRU in 2008 and.
 The lecturer teaches various labour law disciplines: Labour Law, International and EU Labour Law, Employment Contract, etc. Dr. Vilius Mačiulaitis has the professional experience in the field of employment law, especially in social dialogue.
 Throughout the work practices (he worked in State Labour Inspectorate for 12 years) he gained the experience in labour disputes, both individual and collective.
 As a labour law expert, he was the member of group solving the problems, related to the implementation of Labour Code (under the decision of Ministry of Social Affairs and Labour).
 Also, he gained the experience while participating in the Tripartite Council of the Republic of Lithuania, taking part in social partners’ disputes.
 For a long time, he was the representative in International Organizations (ILO, Senior Labour Inspectors Committee (SLIC), worked as an expert in EC Committees (Enforcement, Cross-border communication (sanctions), Posting of Workers).
 Dr. Vilius Mačiulaitis deepened his knowledge in European Law Academy (Trier, Germany), ILO International Training Center (Turino, Italy), etc. After Dr. Vilius Mačiulaitis left the position of Director of SLI, he started a private practice as an advocate.

 Dr. Raimundas Moisejevas is professor at Mykolas Romeris University (MRU) and practicing attorney at law specialized in local and international competition law issues such as merger control, dominance, vertical restraints and cartels.
 Before starting individual legal practice Raimundas Moisejevas worked at one of the major Lithuanian law firms, also at the Lithuanian Constitutional Court, and gained valuable experience at one of the biggest investment companies in Lithuania.
 He obtained his PhD in MRU.
 His PhD dissertation “Predatory pricing as a form of abuse of dominant position in EU competition law” was selected from among the five best dissertations in the field of social and humanitarian sciences defended in 2009 for a diploma award recognizing this achievement presented by the President of the Republic of Lithuania.
 Raimundas has been practicing law since 2003.
 Currently Raimundas is giving lectures on competition law and regularly publishes papers on competition law issues.
 Raimundas also used to read lectures on European Union law.
 In addition, Raimundas Moisejevas provided comments on the Lithuanian Competition Law project.
-His knowledge has been deepened at universities in Lithuania, Germany, the USA, Switzerland, Italy, Denmark, France, and Iceland, as well as at competition law judicial training centers.
+His knowledge has been deepened at universities in Lithuania, Germany, the USA, Switzerland, Italy, Denmark, France, and Iceland, as well as at competition law judicial training centres.

 Dr. Laura Augytė–Kamarauskienė works as an associate professor ofteaches various disciplines on the European and International Civil Procedure Law at the Institute of Private Law, Mykolas Romeris University (MRU), and is also practicing attorney at law specialized on litigation in cross border civil and commercial as well family matters, both International and European civil procedure, recognition and enforcement of foreign judgments.
 Besides of more than 10 years national teaching experience she has also lectured in English under the Erasmus exchange programme at Masaryk University (Brno, Czech Republic), Federico II University (Naples, Italy), and gives lectures for Erasmus students at MRU from since 2010.
 Laura Augytė-Kamarauskienė is a lawyer with over 15 years of practical and over 10 years of research experience in international, EU and national law, she also often takes participation in different international project, conferences and workshops as an expert and a speaker, publishes articles on International and European civil procedure issues, is aArbitrator recommended by Vilnius Court of Commercial Arbitration, mMember of the Editorial staff of the Magazine “Lietuvos advokatūra”, was is included in the list of iIndependent experts of the European Commission in the field of justice, freedom and security in from 2009 to 2014.

-Dr. Soveiga Paleviciene is an associate professor at the Institute of Private Law, Faculty of Law, Mykolas Romeris University (MRU), teaching civil law for over 140 years.
+Dr. Soveiga Paleviciene is an associate professor at the Institute of Private Law, Mykolas Romeris Law School, Mykolas Romeris University (MRU), teaching civil law for over 15 years.
 She teaches comparative contract law and, investment law, and the course on protection of personality rights as well as conducts scientific researches (publishes articles) in the field of contract, tort, investment and arbitration law.
 She did her internship at the Swiss Institute of Comparative Law (Lausanne) and LLM in International dispute settlement (MIDS) at Geneva University and Graduate Institute of International and Development Studies (Geneva).
 She hasve been participating in various research programs on comparative private law (e.g. research on Comparative Contract Law, sponsored by the Lithuanian Council of Sciences; Digest of European Tort Law on Damage, established by the European Group on Tort Law (Vienna).
 As a professional S. Paleviciene have more than 8 years of legal practice at the Supreme Court of Lithuania as the judicial advisor to the Chairman of the Supreme Court.
 From 2009 until 2013 she has worked as the Chief advisor to the President of Lithuania where her responsibilities included advising the President on various legal issues.
 From the middle of 2014 she practices as an advocate.
 She is also a conciliator listed on the Panel of Conciliators and Arbitrators of the International Centre for Settlement of Investment Disputes (ICSID) and an arbitrator recommended by the Vilnius Court of Commercial Arbitration.
 Her main areas of practice are international arbitration and litigation.

-Dr. Salvija Kavalnė is an associate professor at the Institute of Private Law, Faculty of Law, Mykolas Romeris University (MRU), as well as the head of Justice Research Laboratory.
+Dr. Salvija Kavalnė is an associate professor at the Institute of Private Law, Mykolas Romeris Law School, Mykolas Romeris University (MRU), as well as the head of Justice Research Laboratory.
 She joined MRU in Autumn 2004 and obtained her PhD in 2009.
 She also finished Master Studies of the Comparative Law in Germany, Bonn.
 S. Kavalne delivers lectures at MRU on Insolvency Law and Academic writing.
 She also has been practicing law since 2004 as a Consultant for international and European court’s practice and the Adviser to the President to the Supreme Administrative Court of Lithuania (10 years) and later on as an attorney at law.
 Dr. S. Kavalnė regularly works as an expert on various scientific projects financed by the Scientific Council of the Lithuania, the Government of the Republic of Lithuania and the Ministry of Justice.
 Her area of academic interest includes also European Union Law and Comparative Law.
 She is co-author of Insolvency Law textbooks, regularly publishes scientific articles, organizes and participates in conferences and scientific seminars.
 Dr. S. Kavalne also has an experience as a European Union expert.